markos-gkozntaris/Does-UNet3-Generalize/blogpost/CVbyDL.md

 Before diving in the model architectures it would be wise to define the computer vision task that they aim to solve, the task of semantic segmentation.

 Semantic segmentation, or image segmentation, is the task of clustering parts of an image together which belong to the same object class.
-It is a form of pixel-level prediction because each pixel in an image is classified according to a category, making the labels class-aware.
-Visualy, this can be seen in the image below, where also other computer vision taks are presented for comparison.
+It is a form of pixel-level prediction because each pixel in an image is classified according to a category, making the labels class-aware [4].
+Visualy, this can be seen in the image below ([source](https://ai-pool.com/d/could-you-explain-me-how-instance-segmentation-works)), where also other computer vision taks are presented for comparison.

 ![image-seg](./assets/image-seg.png)